CodePartnersMD/MD301-guide/curriculum/11/LAB.md

 #### What are we going to implement?

-Given that a user views the application
+Given that users access the application on multiple platforms
-When the user interacts with the application
+When the user views the application
 Then the interface should be intuitive and visually pleasing

 #### How are we implementing it?